 Groups can also explore the surrounding and long-abandoned town that was established in 1608.
 Visitors today can discover the findings of archaeological digs within the cobbled streets and stone merchants’ houses that remain.

 Carrick-a-Rede Rope Bridge is a famous bridge near Ballintoy that was erected in 1755 by local fisherman.
-The bridge links the mainland to the tiny island of Carrick-a-rede; it spans 20-metres and is 30-metres above the rocks below.
+The bridge links the mainland to the tiny island of Carrick-a-rede, spanning 20-metres with the rocks 30-metres below.

-The bridge is now looked after by the National Trust, and those daring to walk over the rickety pass way can also enjoy a walk with wonderful views from the car park down to the bridge, followed by refreshments in the onsite café on their return.
+The bridge is now looked after by the National Trust, and those daring to walk over can also enjoy a walk with wonderful views from the car park down to the bridge, followed by refreshments in the onsite café on their return.

 Gardening and bird-watching groups can both enjoy a visit to the lake of Lough Beg.
-Botanists from all over the world are said to come to see the rare orchid called My Lady’s Tresses which blooms there in August, and groups might like to try and spot one themselves.
+Botanists from all over the world are said to come to see the rare orchid called My Lady’s Tresses which blooms there in August, and you might like to try and spot one yourself.